 Fortunately, most forms of treatment get better on their own: approximately 50% of patients will experience back pain relief within two weeks.
-However if any of the following symptoms is accompanied by your back pain, it is advisable to see an orthopaedic specialist.
+However, if any of the following symptoms are accompanied by your back pain, it is advisable to see an orthopaedic specialist.

 - Leg pain (sciatica)